-18-19/AS/014 Corporate Risk Register and Review of Corporate Risk Management
+18-19/ASC/14 Corporate Risk Register

 - 14.1 The Assistant Chief Officer presented an update on the review of the Corporate Risk Register.
 All changes and updates to risks had been considered by the relevant Policy and Challenge Group. - 14.2 There had been three changes and two updates to individual risk ratings in the Corporate Services Risk Register.
 One risk rating had increased as a result of the new HMICFRS inspection regime and the pending pay award negotiations which were still ongoing. - 14.3 There had been one change and one update to individual risk ratings in the Service Delivery Risk Register and one change and one update to the individual risk ratings in the Human Resources Risk Register arising from reduced levels of risk.